loretoparisi/spotify-tvos-app-example/README.md

-# spotify-tvos-app-example
+# spotify-tvos-framework-example
-A example tvOS app using the Spotify framework
+A (very) basic Example of a tvOS application using the Spotify Framework.